We extend warm greetings to those who are new to the Guild, and gratitude

 it received extensive media coverage, with illustrated stories in such news

-sources as Broadway World, What's On Stage, The Stage, and Theatre News.
+sources as Broadway World and Theatre News.

 Among the things that made the presentation special was that it reinforced